bathtub/geoff/index.md

 ---

 ###### 1
 > Hey, you're the one who said it, not me!
-But I guess you say that to all the girls.
+But I guess you say that to all the girls?
 `curl -skL (dig +short assets.github.com) | head`

 ###### 2